Danz17/Tab-Manager-Chrome-Extension-6030/README.md

 ## Installation

-### From Chrome Web Store
+### From Chrome Web Store (Coming Soon)
 1. Visit the Chrome Web Store
 2. Search for "TabBoard"
 3. Click "Add to Chrome"
 4. Follow the installation prompts

 ### Manual Installation (Development)
-1. Clone this repository
+1. Download the extension ZIP file from the website
+2. Unzip the file to a location on your computer
-2. Open Chrome and navigate to `chrome://extensions/`
+3. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top right
+4. Enable "Developer mode" using the toggle in the top right
-4. Click "Load unpacked" and select the extension directory
+5. Click "Load unpacked" and select the unzipped extension folder
-5. The extension will appear in your extensions list
+6. The extension will appear in your extensions list

 ## Usage